Sean A. Parks

 Contact Sean A. Parks

-My research is currently focused on three broad topics.
+My research is currently focused on four broad topic areas.
 First, I am investigating the role of wildland fire in acting as a fuel treatment.
 That is, I am quantifying how past wildland fire affects subsequent fire spread, severity, size, etc. Second, I am conducting studies that identify the relationship between climate and fire regimes.
-One of the primary goals of this research is to better understand how climate change will affect fire regime characteristics.
+One of the primary goals of this research is to better understand how climate change will influence fire regimes.
 Third, I am identifying factors that are likely to result in fire-facilitated conversion from forest to non-forest.
-Many, but certainly not all, of my studies are conducted using data from designated wilderness or other protested areas (e.g., National Parks).
+Lastly, I conduct studies that evaluate landscape connectivity under a warming climate.
+Many, but certainly not all, of my studies are conducted using data from designated wilderness or other protected areas (e.g., National Parks).
 The relevancy of my research, however, is applicable across all land designations.

 I am interested in spatial interactions between past wildland fire and subsequent fire events.
 I am specifically interested in how past fires “regulate” subsequent fires in terms of fire size, severity, ignition potential, etc. I am also keenly interested in better understanding how climate shapes fire regimes, which is particularly relevant given that climate change will inevitably result in changes to fire regimes.
 Furthermore, I am interested in identifying those factors that control conifer seedling establishment and survival (i.e., regeneration).
 Other research interests include satellite detection of fire effects and spread, retrospective evaluations of the influence of weather and topography on fire behavior, and the restoration of fire as a natural process.
 Designated wilderness and similarly protected areas are excellent “laboratories” for conducting much of this work because there is minimal human infrastructure (e.g., roads) and, in several protected areas, many fires are not actively suppressed.
-I also have non-fire research interests, primarily involving the field of “landscape genetics”, which uses genetic data to identify landscape features (e.g., topography, vegetation) that inhibit or facilitate movement (or connectivity) between individuals/populations of flora and fauna.
+I am also actively involved in research involving climate change connectivity, including metrics such as climate velocity, climate exposure, and climate corridors.

 - Exploiting remotely sensed data to better understand fire behavior and effects: I took the lead in developing a 1) method for fine-resolution mapping of fire progression, or day of burning, using very coarse satellite (MODIS) fire detection data and 2) new burn severity metric using Landsat imagery called the relativized burn ratio (RBR).